 Target personals – knowing your audience is important so you’ll know who to target your content toward

-Generate ideas – ideally a large pool of ideas will help you manage your content plan.
+Generate ideas – ideally, a large pool of ideas will help you manage your content plan.
 These include blog posts, infographics, or podcasts.

-Planning – like anything done well, it takes planning and organization to put all the information you just collected into an easy to find source.
+Planning – like anything done well, it takes planning and organization to put all the information you just collected into an easy to find the source.
 Try using excel broken down into months and weeks to organize and plan your ideas.
 This will help you save time, produce better content, and allow for more long-term goal setting.

 Segmentation – your ideas need a delivery medium that works best for your audience – find and experiment with several.